syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 # Excel to PDF Conversion

 XlsIO allows you to convert an entire workbook or a single worksheet into PDF document.
-Refer to the following links for assemblies/nugets required based on platforms to convert Excel document into PDF.
+Refer to the following links for assemblies/nuget packages required based on platforms to convert Excel document into PDF.

 * [Assemblies Information](https://help.syncfusion.com/file-formats/xlsio/assemblies-required#converting-excel-document-to-pdf)
 * [NuGet Information](https://help.syncfusion.com/file-formats/xlsio/nuget-packages-required#converting-excel-document-into-pdf)